decentraland/catalyst-owner/README.md

 * You will need to have [docker](https://docs.docker.com/install/) installed.
 * You will to have [docker-compose](https://docs.docker.com/compose/install/) installed.
-* You will need to have a public domain pointing to your server.
-* Your server will need to have the HTTPS port open (443).
 * The initialization script runs on Bash.
 It has not been tested on Windows.

+In order to run a public server, you will also need to:
+* Have a public domain pointing to your server.
+* Your server will need to have the HTTPS port open (443).

 ### What you will need to configure
 To configure your node, you will have to set three variables in the [.env](.env) file: